-Transition risks arise from the process of adjustment towards a low-carbon economy.
-These risks are varied and include changes in technology, policy and legal frameworks, and market conditions which can have financial and reputational impacts on our operations.

-These risks could influence the viability of certain sectors or businesses, the valuation of collateral and by extension the credit risk associated with certain borrowers.
-There are also the risks associate with shifts in supply and demand, changes in energy prices, changes in asset valuations or changing sentiment towards certain industries that could affect the financial performance of our clients and impact our own investment and credit portfolios.
+Transition risks arise from the shift towards a low-carbon economy.
+These risks are varied and include changes in policy and regulations, technological advancements, and consumer preferences which can have financial and reputational impacts on our operations.
+These changes could affect the viability of certain sectors or businesses, collateral valuation, and ultimately, borrower creditworthiness.
+There are also the risks associated with shifts in supply and demand, changes in energy prices, changes in asset valuations or changing sentiment towards certain industries that could affect the financial performance of our clients and impact our own investment and credit portfolios.